-b.
+- b.
 State Interoperability Governing Body (SIGB).
-Colonel Meerstein noted this item has been tabled.
+Colonel Meerstein noted this item has been tabled. - c.

-c.
 Long-term Cost Share Solution.
-Colonel Meerstein asked Mr. John Rockwell if there were updates from the last meeting.

-Mr. Rockwell noted the 9-1-1 working group was still meeting on a monthly basis with breakout groups like GIS and he believed they will have the report to the Governor by the required date, which is December 31.
+Colonel Meerstein asked Mr. John Rockwell if there were updates from the last meeting. - Mr. Rockwell noted the 9-1-1 working group was still meeting on a monthly basis with breakout groups like GIS and he believed they will have the report to the Governor by the required date, which is December 31. - d.

-d.
 Fiduciary Responsibilities.
 Colonel Meerstein asked Mr. Tim Woodall if he had anything new to add to this.

-Mr. Woodall briefed they have a 55-page document, that is referred to as an intergovernmental service agreement which addresses a number of areas where there are some modifications that are required as it goes through the coordination process.
+Mr. Woodall briefed they have a 55-page document that is referred to as an intergovernmental service agreement which addresses a number of areas outside of specific fiduciary responsibilities which will require major edits.
+As the document goes through review internally, there are some modifications that are required and will result in a more defined agreement focused on contract administration and financial responsibilities related to contracted services and life cycle management responsibilities.

 He advised it will go through the DOD wickets and then come to the State and it addresses mutual responsibilities between the two entities.
 Mr. Woodall added he thought they would need to slip some language in there to address the Municipality of Anchorage as it primarily addresses the DOD and State of Alaska relationship from a contractual standpoint.
 He noted it is being reviewed, modified, and cleaned up and he apologized for the very slow process, but that's where it is.